How to Search for a Seller on eBay

 Method 2: Visit Their eBay Store Directly

-If you know the seller's username, you can go directly to their store page by typing ebay.com/str/[username] in your browser's address bar.
-Replace [username] with their actual eBay username.
+If you know the seller's username, you can go directly to their store page by typing ebay.com/str/username in your browser's address bar.
+Replace 'username' with their actual eBay username.
 This shows their full store with all active listings, organized by their own categories.
-Most professional watch and luxury goods sellers maintain organized stores with categories like 'Rolex,' 'Omega,' 'Cartier,' etc. You can search within their store using the search bar on the store page.
+Most professional eBay sellers maintain organized stores with categories for their inventory — whether that's auto parts sorted by make and model, camera gear by brand, or watches by manufacturer.
+You can search within their store using the search bar on the store page.

 Method 3: Search from Their Profile